 A student will be placed on academic probation if the student has attempted a minimum of twelve (12) graded cumulative semester units and has earned a grade point average of less than 2.0 at the college.
 A student on academic probation will be removed from academic probation when the student's cumulative grade point average is 2.0 or higher.
 Probation students are strongly encouraged to schedule an appointment to meet with their assigned academic counselor soon and get back on track toward academic success.

 A student will be placed on progress probation when the student has attempted a minimum of twelve (12) cumulative semester units and the percentage of all units for which entries of "W", "I", "NC", and "NP" were recorded reaches or exceeds 50 percent of the total units attempted at the college.
-A student on progress probation will be removed from progress probation when the percent of units in the categories of "W", "I", "NC", and "NP" drops below 50 percent of the total units attempted at the college
+A student on progress probation will be removed from progress probation when the percent of units in the categories of "W", "I", "NC", and "NP" drops below 50 percent of the total units attempted at the college.

 Students' financial aid may also be impacted by academic or progress probation.
 Check with the Financial Aid office to see if this is the case for your situation.